Author: Jamie Bynum

+This location served as a home until its conversion to commercial use in the 1960s.
+One of the most notable names from this building was the restaurant known as The Maple Street Mansion which catered to both Carrollton residents and students from the University of West Georgia.
+During its commercial usage, the house was expanded to include an event space, meeting room, and a sports bar inside of a 19th-century train car.
 In March of 2014, Mandeville Mansion was in danger of being torn down.
 Though the house had been purchased by a private individual in an attempt to save it, renovation funds were lacking and the owner feared that, without a thorough rehabilitation, the historic home would have to be razed.
-Many Carrolltonians were invested in trying to keep the mansion as a tangible part of Carrollton’s history and began raising money for the necessary renovations on the 123 year-old mansion.
-Since then, the Mandeville Mansion has been converted into a restaurant, South of Heaven BBQ.
-Guests can gather to eat bbq and view the gorgeously restored interior of L.C.
-Mandeville’s beautiful home.
-The Mandeville’s train car is attached to the end of the house and has been converted into a bar which is stocked with an excellent selection of craft beers.
+Many citizens of Carrollton were invested in trying to keep the mansion as a tangible part of Carrollton’s history and began raising money for the necessary renovations on the 123-year-old mansion.
+Since then, it has served as a few different restaurants, the most recent being 4 am Coffee Roasters Cafe and Bar.